Class 7 Light Notes

 - They are thinner in the middle and thicker at the edges.

-- Image formed by concave lens is always virtual erect and diminished.
+- An image formed by a concave lens is always virtually erect and diminished.

 Uses of Concave Lens

 - Concave lens is used as a peephole.